Iceland in 4 Days (Best Itinerary, Map & Tips)

 ✓ This itinerary is best suited for a self-drive trip during the months from +- March to October.
 You will need a car for this trip.
 In the warmer months, from May to September, you can do this trip in a regular car.
 During the rest of the year (and especially in winter) it is wiser to rent a 4×4.

 ✓ We recommend renting your car via Booking.com.
 Not only can you compare different providers and find the best car hire deals in Iceland, but you also have a much better cancelation and full protection policy than when you book directly.
-We personally use them all the time.
+We use this website all the time.

 ✓ I created this 4-day itinerary based on our personal experience in Iceland.
 It allows you to break the long drives by planning some sightseeing time in between, rather than do all the driving on one day and all the sightseeing on the other.
 Therefore I also recommend different hotels every night along this trip.
 If you rather stay at one accommodation for two nights (days 2 and 3 of this trip), it’s also possible.
 In that case, the best area to stay along the South Coast is Kirkjubæjarklaustur.

-TIP: To make your trip planning easier, I also created this map, indicating all the places mentioned in this 4-day Iceland itinerary (you can also see the map here).
+To make your trip planning easier, I also created this map, indicating all the places mentioned in this 4-day Iceland itinerary.

 How to use this map: Use your computer mouse (or fingers) to zoom in or out.
 Click on the icons to get more information about each place.
 Click the arrow on the top left corner for the index.
 Click the star next to the map’s title to add it to your Google Maps account.
 To view the saved map on your smartphone or PC, open Google Maps, click the menu and go to ‘Your Places’/’Maps’.
 If you want to print the map or see it in a bigger window, click on ‘View larger map’ in the top right corner.